Beltz Pelvic Mesh Trial in Philadelphia- Will it be Fourth PA Court Loss for J&J?

 See MND story here.

-Prolift and TVT have been found defectively designed in pelvic mesh trials that have already gone to the jury.
+Prolift and TVT-O have been found defectively designed in pelvic mesh trials that have already gone to the jury.

 The manufacturer has consistently under-reported and withheld information about the failure rate and propensity to cause injury and complications, says the Complaint.